Jefferson49/webtrees-oauth2-client/README.md

 Please check whether your **webtrees BASE_URL** in the config.ini.php file **starts with "https"**, e.g. https://my_site.net/webtrees.

 ## Installation
++ Install and use [Custom Module Manager](https://github.com/Jefferson49/CustomModuleManager) for an easy and convenient installation of webtrees custom modules.
++ Open the Custom Module Manager view in webtrees, scroll to "OAuth2-Client", and click on the "Install Module" button.

+**Manual installation**:
 + Download the [latest release](https://github.com/Jefferson49/webtrees-oauth2-client/releases/latest) of the module by downloading the "**oauth2_client_v\*.zip**" file from "Assets".
 Do not download "Source code.zip".
-+ Unzip the downloaded file and copy the included folder "oauth2_client" into the "module_v4" folder of your webtrees installation
++ Unzip the downloaded file and copy the included folder "oauth2_client" into the "module_v4" folder of your webtrees installation.
-+ Check if the module is activated in the control panel:
-  + Login to webtrees as an administrator
-	+ Go to "Control Panel/All Modules", and find the module called "ExtendedImportExport"
-	+ Check if it has a tick for "Enabled"

 ## Sign On Options